bjornbytes/lust/README.md

 Fails only if `x` is `nil`.

-##### `lust.expect(x).to.equal(y)`
+##### `lust.expect(x).to.equal(y, [eps])`

 Performs a strict equality test, failing if `x` and `y` have different types or values.
 Tables are tested by recursively ensuring that both tables contain the same set of keys and values.
 Metatables are not taken into consideration.
+The optional `eps` parameter is used as a threshold for numbers to test for approximate floating point equality.

 ##### `lust.expect(x).to.be(y)`